 Most PCs will run Windows but there some alternatives.

 Most of us will use Windows on a daily basis both at home and at work.
 Buying a PC loaded with the latest version of Microsoft’s software makes perfect sense.
-If you don’t want Windows 10 you can still find new PCs preinstalled with Windows 7.

 Apple’s desktop computer is the Mac Pro.
 The Mac Pro is beautifully designed and very powerful but is probably not an ideal choice for a novice.
 Apple computers of course run the OS X operating system.
 This is very different to Windows.
 But, users including designers and creative professionals tend to favour the Mac Pro over Windows PCs.